Kyriosity/read-write/readme+/pencraft/readme+/opuses/AI-view.md

-# Arteficial Intelligence - Much ado about ... fussing?
+# Arteficial Intelligence - Much ado  ... fussing?

 Artificial Intelligence is a hot theme in 2023, again<sup>😾</sup>.
-You can't dodge - in my city "AI" and "ChatGPT" saturate the program of the summer digital festival (every other lecture names them).
+Don't try to dodge - in my city "AI" and "ChatGPT" saturate the program of the summer digital festival (every other lecture names them).

-Its pace must be that giant that some scientists, prominent software engineers, and tech leads [search for an emergency break](https://futureoflife.org/open-letter/pause-giant-ai-experiments/).
+Its pace must be so gigantic that some scientists, prominent software engineers, and tech leads [search for an emergency break](https://futureoflife.org/open-letter/pause-giant-ai-experiments/).
 Other up-to-date visions (besides too common) can be grouped by:

 <details>
 <summary><ins>&nbsp;Impressive and inspiring&nbsp;</ins></summary>